stevenj/CIPs/CIP-0062/README.md

 private purpose (agreed by convention).
 Currently, only voting purpose 0 (Zero) is defined, and it is for Catalyst events.

-**IMPORTANT**: The List of purposes in this CIP should be considered the authoritative list of known purposes, subject to future amendment.
+**IMPORTANT**: The list of purposes in this CIP should be considered the authoritative list of known purposes, subject to future amendment.
 Other voting purposes will be defined as required, by either an update to this CIP or a future CIP listing currently allocated Voting Purposes.